What I can do for you and your music

 What sports do you work with?

-My main expertise is with solo figure skating, synchronized skating and ice dance, but I’m also happy to work on music for roller skating, TeamGym, cheerleading, cheerdance, gymnastics, synchronised swimming and all forms of dance.
+My main expertise is with solo figure skating, synchronized skating and ice dance, but I’m also happy to work on music for roller skating, team gym, cheerleading, cheerdance, gymnastics, synchronised swimming, equestrianism, and all forms of dance.
 Whatever your sport, if it needs music, I can help you with it.

 I love this piece of music, but it’s too long/short/fast/slow.
 Can I still use it?

 Yes!
 I can shorten or lengthen your music to the right duration, by a combination of editing and changing the speed.
 If a piece of music has the right feel for you, please don’t abandon it just because the speed or tempo are wrong.
-If you like it, we can use it, simple as that.
+OK, so large tempo changes might sound a little bit iffy, but generally, if you like it, we can use it.
 Leave the details to me.

 I want to edit together two/three/eighteen different pieces of music.
 Is that possible?